Community Service

 Identifying Meaningful Community Service Projects

 To be meaningful, community service projects must address a real need or problem found within the school or community.
-Students must be given the opportunity to select a community service project that reflects both the needs of the community and their personal interests and skills.
-In addition, quality community service projects require an on-going commitment on the part of students.
+Students should select a community service project that reflects both the needs of the community and their personal interests and skills.
+In addition, quality community service projects require an ongoing commitment on the part of students.
 Hastily planned, short-term projects do little to foster the purpose of community service – to provide service to the community and personal growth opportunities for students.

 The following criteria should be considered when a student selects a community service project: